rcemper/GlobalToJSON-XLA/README.md

 # GlobalToJSON-XL-Academic
-This package offers a utility to export a XLarge Global into JSON object file and to show or import it again.
+This package offers a utility to export an XLarge Global into a JSON object file and to show or import it again.
-In a previous example this all was processd in memory.
+In a previous example, this all was processed in memory.
 But if this is a large Global you may either
-experience <MAXSTRING> or a <STORE> error if the the generated JSON structure exceeds available memory.
+experience \<MAXSTRING> or an \<STORE> error if the generated JSON structure exceeds available memory.

 ![](https://raw.githubusercontent.com/rcemper/GlobalToJSON-XLA/master/globals.jpg)
 ***Academic*** refers to the structure created.